h-youhei/homedir/README.md

 # myconfig
-If you want to description about each config, see Wiki(I haven't yet written).
+If you want descriptions about each config, see Wiki(I haven't yet written).

 ## Directories
 - init/